POLAR-fhiR/fhircrackr/docs/README.md

 design <- fhir_design(MedicationStatements, Patients)
 ```

-In this example, we have spelled out the description MedicationStatement
+In this example, we have spelled out the table description
-completely, while we have used a short form for Patients.
-The resulting
+`MedicationStatement` completely, while we have used a short form for
-design looks like this:
+`Patients`.
+The resulting design looks like this:

 ``` r
 design